The four-time champ shares his take on strength training, time-efficiency and being vulnerable.

 “It’s like waking up.
 It’s like brushing your teeth.
 It’s like not leaving your phone when you leave the house,” James said. ”It’s been a long time since I’ve woken up, and I didn’t think about doing something as far as strength training or figuring out a way I can improve my body when it comes to just being as great as I can be.”

 That relentless pursuit of improvement is what’s helped James continually evolve his approach to training over the years.
-Whether he’s working out on his own, with his team, or with his longtime trainer Mike Mancias, James explains that at this stage, he needs to be smart and productive to get the most out of his workouts.
+Whether he’s working out on his own, with his team, or with Mancias, James explains that at this stage, he needs to be smart and productive to get the most out of his workouts.

 “You know, I have three kids.
 That takes a lot of my time.
 So when it comes to training, I want to get my work done,” James said. ”I want to get the most out of it, and I want to be very efficient.”